2025 NL Forest Fires Recovery Fund

 Donating to This Fund

-The Community Foundation of Newfoundland and Labrador (CFNL) is a registered charity (BN: 853376531RR0001).
-You can donate and receive a Canadian Tax Receipt using the form below, by sending a cheque to CFNL’s Office, or by e-transfering to info@cfnl.ca.
-Click here for a comprehensive list of types of donations CFNL can accept.
+This fund is stewarded by the Community Foundation of Newfoundland and Labrador (CFNL).
+CFNL is a registered charity (BN: 853376531RR0001).
+You can donate and receive a Canadian Tax Receipt using the below form or visit here to learn about the many types of donations CFNL can accept.

 For US Donors – CFNL can accept and provide tax receipts for US Donors through its membership in the Community Foundations of Canada.
 Contact us at info@cfnl.ca or (709)753-9899 to learn more.
 The below form is only for Canadian Tax Receipts.